airbytehq/airbyte/docs/connector-development/config-based/connector-builder-compatibility.md

 These endpoints are also valid synchronous REST endpoints.

 This differs from the [Amazon Ads reports endpoint](https://advertising.amazon.com/API/docs/en-us/info/api-overview), which returns a report ID, which will be generated asynchronously by the source.
-Because the reports need to be downloaded separately, this is not a synchronous REST API.
+This is not a synchronous REST API because the reports need to be downloaded separately.

 Examples:
 - Yes: [Congress API](https://api.congress.gov/#/)
 - No: [Amazon Ads](https://advertising.amazon.com/API/docs/en-us/info/api-overview)

-If the integration is not a synchronous REST API, use the Python CDK.
+If the integration is not an HTTP API returning the records synchronously, use the Python CDK.

 ## What type of authentication is required?
 Look up the authentication mechanism in the API documentation, and identify which type it is.